PudgyDragon/pudgydragon.github.io/_guides/corelight-softwaresensor1-0-proxysettings.md

 ## Introduction

-The Corelight Software Sensor installation guide assumes direct internet connectivity when downloading packages and dependencies.
-In environments where outbound traffic is routed through an enterprise proxy, additional configuration is required for package managers, Docker, Git, Python, and other installation components.

-This guide supplements the official Corelight Software Sensor installation documentation by highlighting the additional proxy configuration required for a successful deployment.

-> **Note:** The examples in this guide were validated on **Red Hat Enterprise Linux (RHEL) 8.8**.
-They are intended to supplement, not replace, the official Corelight installation guide.
+If your organization is anything like mine, your network is probably set up with a proxy.
+The Corelight Software Sensor 1.0 guide doesn't have instructions for setting up behind a proxy.
+Hopefully this guide will help you.
+Please use these steps in conjunction with the original Corelight Software Sensor 1.0 guide.
+> **Note:** Please note, this installation was done on a server running RHEL 8.8h; I won't be providing the full installation guide, but will be providing snippits of what sections I have modified to include proxy configurations.
+Also note, before I was able to successfully get it working, we switched over to the VMware version because of a trial period.
+If I get the chance, I will come back to this and try to get it working fully.

 ## Configure the Corelight Package Repository